-Name and Province and Country of Residence Position Held and Principal Occupation Year First Became a Director (1) IAN A. BOURNE (2)(3) Alberta, Canada Corporate Director; Chairman, Ballard Power Systems Inc. (alternative energy) 2007 GERALD W. GRANDEY (2)(3) Saskatchewan, Canada Corporate Director 2011 ARTHUR N. KORPACH (2)(4) Alberta, Canada Corporate Director 2013 RYAN M. KUBIK (5) Alberta, Canada President and Chief Executive Officer, Canadian Oil Sands Limited 2014 DONALD J. LOWRY Alberta, Canada Chairman, Canadian Oil Sands Limited since October 1, 2009; Corporate Director 2007 SARAH E. RAISS (3) Alberta, Canada Corporate Director 2012 JOHN K. READ (4) Alberta, Canada Corporate Director, President, John K. Read Investments Ltd. (private company) 2010 BRANT G. SANGSTER (4) Alberta, Canada Corporate Director 2006 C.E.
-(CHUCK) SHULTZ (4) Alberta, Canada Corporate Director since October 1, 2009; prior thereto Chairman, Canadian Oil Sands Limited, Chairman and Chief Executive Officer, Dauntless Energy Inc. (private oil and gas corporation) 1996 WESLEY R. TWISS (2)(4) Alberta, Canada Corporate Director 2001 JOHN B. ZAOZIRNY, Q.C.
-(3) Alberta, Canada Corporate Director; Vice Chairman, Canaccord Genuity Corporation (investment firm) 1996
+Name and Province and Country of Residence Position Held and Principal Occupation Year First Became a Director (1) IAN A. BOURNE (2)(3) Alberta, Canada Corporate Director; Chairman, Ballard Power Systems Inc. (alternative energy); Chairman, SNC-Lavalin (infrastructure) 2007 GERALD W. GRANDEY (2)(3) Saskatchewan, Canada Corporate Director 2011 ARTHUR N. KORPACH (2)(4) Alberta, Canada Corporate Director 2013 RYAN M. KUBIK Alberta, Canada President and Chief Executive Officer, Canadian Oil Sands Limited 2014 DONALD J. LOWRY Alberta, Canada Chairman, Canadian Oil Sands Limited; Corporate Director 2007 SARAH E. RAISS (3) Alberta, Canada Corporate Director 2012 JOHN K. READ (4) Alberta, Canada Corporate Director, President, John K. Read Investments Ltd. (private company) 2010 BRANT G. SANGSTER (4) Alberta, Canada Corporate Director 2006 C.E.
+(CHUCK) SHULTZ (4) Alberta, Canada Corporate Director; Chairman and CEO of Dauntless Energy (private company) 1996 WESLEY R. TWISS (2)(4) Alberta, Canada Corporate Director 2001 JOHN B. ZAOZIRNY, Q.C.
+(3) Alberta, Canada Corporate Director; Vice Chairman, Canaccord Genuity Corporation (investment firm); Chairman, Pengrowth Energy Corporation (energy) 1996

-- (1) With the exception of Mr. Kubik, all of the directors of the Corporation have been elected to hold office until the next annual meeting of Shareholders or until their successors are duly elected or appointed, unless their office is earlier vacated. - (2) Member of the Audit Committee. - (3) Member of the Corporate Governance and Compensation Committee. - (4) Member of the Reserves, Marketing Operations and Environmental, Health & Safety Committee. - Mr. Kubik was promoted from Chief Financial Officer to President and Chief Executive Officer of the Corporation effective January 1, 2014 and he was appointed by the Board to serve as a director of the Corporation until the next annual meeting of Shareholders where he will be a nominee for election as a director of the Corporation.
+- (1) All of the directors of the Corporation have been elected to hold office until the next annual meeting of Shareholders or until their successors are duly elected or appointed, unless their office is earlier vacated. - (2) Member of the Audit Committee. - (3) Member of the Corporate Governance and Compensation Committee. - (4) Member of the Reserves, Marketing Operations and Environmental, Health & Safety Committee.

-Each of the directors listed above has been engaged in the occupation set forth in the above table or similar occupations with the same employer for the last five years except Mr. Kubik who was the Chief Financial Officer of the Corporation from April, 2007 to December, 2013, Mr. Lowry, who was the President and Chief Executive Officer of EPCOR Utilities Inc. from 1998 to 2013, Mr. Grandey who was the Chief Executive Officer of Cameco Corporation from 2003 to June 2011, Mr. Korpach who was the Vice Chairman of Investment Banking at CIBC World Markets Inc. from January, 2006 to May, 2012 and Ms. Raiss who, from 2000 to 2011, was Executive Vice President for TransCanada Corporation where she was responsible for a broad portfolio including human resources, information systems, aviation, building, office services, real estate, organizational excellence and communications.
+Each of the directors listed above has been engaged in the occupation set forth in the above table or similar occupations with the same employer for the last five years except: Mr. Kubik who was the Chief Financial Officer of the Corporation from April, 2007 to December, 2013; Mr. Lowry, who was the President and Chief Executive Officer of EPCOR Utilities Inc. from 1998 to 2013; Mr. Grandey who was the Chief Executive Officer of Cameco Corporation from 2003 to June 2011; Mr. Korpach who was the Vice Chairman of Investment Banking at CIBC World Markets Inc. from January 2006 to May 2012; and Ms. Raiss who, from 2000 to 2011, was Executive Vice President for TransCanada Corporation.